georgbuechner/dissonance/README.md

 enemies resource-production.

-Once you gained enough resources you can expand your control over the brain by building more nucleus'.
-Use these, your build potential and the strategist inside you to overcome dissonance in your favor!
+Once you gained enough resources you can expand your control over the brain by building more nuclei.
+Use these, your built potentials and the strategist inside you to overcome dissonance in your favor!

 ## Installation